primait/auth0_ex/README.md

   client_secret: "",
   # Namespace for tokens of this client on the shared cache.
 Should be unique per client.
   cache_namespace: "my-client",
-  # Key prefix for tokens of this client on the shared cache.
-Should be unique per service.
-  # This will most likely be your microservice name or whatever prefix your microservices has
-  # permission to access.
-Reach out to your SRE for this information or DevEx for any questions
-  cache_key_prefix: "my-key-prefix",
 ]
 ```